-To be licensed to teach in secondary school in Montana (grades 5-12), students must complete either a broadfield major or a major and a minor.
-Students interested in teaching at the secondary school level will major in the subject area they want to teach and complete the teacher education program including student teaching.
+To be licensed to teach in secondary school in Montana (grades 5-12), a student must complete either a broadfield major or a major and a minor.
+Students interested in a broadfield major or a major and a minor should contact not only individuals within the elected department, but must seek additional counsel from an advisor within the Department of Education: Health, Physical, and Teacher.
+They must be accepted into the teacher education program.

 Broadfield majors are:

 Please see the Carroll Course Catalog for more information regarding our minors.
 Note: our two most popular minors for Secondary Education are Reading and Special Education.